WirthLukas/GodotRpgBase/Readme.md

 ## Player Detection Zone

 You have to set the Mask of the Collision to Player, so that the signal only gets called, when a player entered the zone

+## Hearts UI

+If you want to set the TextureRect's width to 0, you must activate the expand option